marilisdmarrero-sys/saas-imaging-platform-efficiency-analysis/README.md

 OR r.date_received IS NULL;
 ```

-**Results:** All 15 missed consultation deadlines were CD retrieval cases. **SaaS retrieval had a 0% deadline miss rate.** Every missed deadline was directly attributable to CD retrieval, which averaged 21 days against a 5-day SLA.
+**Results:** All 15 missed consultation deadlines were CD retrieval cases. **SaaS retrieval had a 0% deadline miss rate.** Every missed deadline was directly attributable to CD retrieval, which averaged 21 days against a 5-day expected turnaround time.
 This finding makes the operational case for SaaS platform investment unambiguous.

 ---